-Being Patient: Why was the FINGER study so significant?
+Being Patient: Why was the FINGER study on dementia, diet and exercise so significant?

 Dr. Miia Kivipelto: It’s the first multi-domain lifestyle intervention that has shown that a combination of lifestyle interventions is able to prevent or slow down cognitive decline.
 We have lots of evidence from epidemiological studies indicating that these different modifiable lifestyle factors are related to dementia and Alzheimer’s disease.
 But it has been very, very difficult to show this with a randomized control trial, which is the gold standard in evidence-based medicine.